maminian/skewtools/README.md

 of.keys()
 ```

-*It is also possible to use the command-line tool h5dump that should
-come with the hdf5-tools package.
-For example, running this at the terminal:
+* It is also possible to use the command-line tool h5dump that should come with the hdf5-tools package.
+For example, running this at the terminal: *

 ```
 h5dump -H output.h5
 ```

-gives an [admittedly cryptic until you have experience with it]
+* gives a (relatively cryptic)
-output of all the arrays stored in the file.*
+output of all the arrays stored in the file. *

 ## Contact.